Federal Criminal Defense Attorney in San Antonio

 Sentencing Memo and Character Letters

-Prior to the sentencing date, your federal criminal lawyer will get as many character letters to present to your judge for purposes of mitigation.
+Prior to the sentencing date, your federal criminal lawyer will get as many character letters as possible to present to your judge for purposes of mitigation.
 These letters will help show the judge that there are people who care about you and truly know your character.

 Strategies for Fighting a Motion to Revoke Probation